Social Justice Committee

 The Social Justice Awards subcommittee is responsible for gathering submissions and selecting recipients for the two Social Justice Awards presented at the annual conference.

-The Signature Event subcommittee is responsible for the creation, and implementation of a session at annual conference that is outside of the normal realm of presenting or programming.
+The Signature Event subcommittee is responsible for the creation, and implementation of a session at the annual conference that is outside of the normal realm of presenting or programming.
 Examples in the past include spoken word, a poster gallery, and a performance troupe called Awareness through Performance.

-The Philanthropy subcommittee is responsible for creating service oriented opportunities at our annual host site which give back to the community we are inhabiting while we attend the annual conference.
-Some examples of this include gathering donations for a local women’s shelter, and conducting a winter clothing drive for children in need.
+The Philanthropy subcommittee is responsible for creating service-oriented opportunities at our annual host site which give back to the community we are inhabiting while we attend the annual conference.
+Some examples of this include gathering donations for a local women’s shelter and conducting a winter clothing drive for children in need.

 Moving forward, this committee will provide opportunities for our region to learn, to share, and to take action outside of the conference.
 Our committee does this in an effort to meet the region’s mission of educating and providing services that meet the needs of the diverse people and institutions of UMR-ACUHO.

 Whether you seek a leadership opportunity within this committee or not, we encourage you to engage in our region in all facets from a social justice framework.
-By doing so, it is our hope that we will become better informed professionals who model advocacy for their students and peers.
+By doing so, it is our hope that we will become better-informed professionals who model advocacy for their students and peers.